maelstrom-software/maelstrom/doc/book/src/spec.md

-The `allocate_tty` field is used by `maelstrom-run` with the `--tty` command-line option to implement run the job interactively with a psuedo-terminal attached.
+The `allocate_tty` field is used by `maelstrom-run` with the `--tty` command-line option to implement run the job interactively with a pseudo-terminal attached.
 Jobs run this way will have standard input, output, and error all associated with the allocated tty.

 This can be useful for inspecting the container environment for a job.